Big1ce/Big1ce.github.io/_posts/2019-08-16-good-night.markdown

 Today is an ordinary day,just like many other days which I missing you.But,I have changed it!Because of tonight,I love you three thousand.Good night my darling~

 ---
+<p id = "Day_7"></p>

+## Day_7

+> **Dear Baby~** This is my seventh blog.It is for you.

+Unconsciously,We have built a big home in our's craft.We building,ploughing,digging and adventuring.We have too many memories there.We had thinked that 'this dream is over' many times.But,is it really over?
+I don't know.
+Good night my darling~

+---